What to do when you get sick in your first 90 days

 What your manager is actually thinking

-Most managers react to sick days from new hires in one of three ways:
+Most managers react to first-year sick days in one of three ways:

 Very few managers secretly judge first-year sick days harshly.
-The ones who do are the same managers who will find something else to judge harshly, and there is no game you can play with them that makes it better.
+The ones who do are the same managers who’ll find something else to judge harshly, and there’s no game you can play that makes it better.

 Filed under: Career Basics